TKlamp/Data-Logging-Tutorial/README.md

     /dev/tty.usbserial-14440  #your serial_port_name
     ```

-2. Get script ready in terminal, but DO NOT RUN it yet.
+2. Get script ready to run in terminal, but DO NOT RUN it yet.

     ```
     $ python3 tklamp.py serial_port_name
     ```

-3. Start measurement.
+3. Start measurement on tester.

-   You can view live plot by navigating to the plotting page on tester.
+   You can view live plot by navigating to the plotting page.
 Once done, pause measurement using "Stop Recording" button.

 4. Transfer data to PC.

-   Click on "Transfer Data" button on tester, run the script in step 2 in the next 10 seconds.
-It must be done before the countdown on tester turns 0.
+   Click on the "Transfer Data" button on the tester.
+Within the next 10 seconds, execute the tklamp.py script with the command specified in step 2.
+Script must be executed before the countdown for data transfer reaches 0.

-   Once data transfer is finished, you should see confirmation message in terminal.
+   After the data transfer is complete, the terminal will return a confirmation message.
     ```
     >>>
        ------------------------------------------------------------